-GVI's and JLRC's increase in ACS was approved by the SEC on December 15, 2020 and November 4, 2019, respectively.
-The Parent Company waived its pre-emptive rights to subscribe to the increase, which resulted in the loss of control in GVI and JLRC.
-Consequently, the Parent Company's investments in GVI and JLRC amounting to ₱500,000 and ₱12.5 million, respectively, were reclassified to financial assets at FVOCI (see Note 4).
+GVI's increase in ACS was approved by the SEC on December 15, 2020.
+The Parent Company waived its pre-emptive rights to subscribe to the increase, which resulted in the loss of control in GVI.
+Consequently, the Parent Company's investments in GVI amounting to ₱500,000 was reclassified to financial assets at FVOCI (see Note 4).